AnmolVerma7/MorseCode/README.md

 ## Contribute

 If you'd like to contribute to this project, please feel free to fork the repository, make your changes, and submit a pull request.
 We appreciate your help!

-## License

-This project is licensed under the terms of the MIT license.
-See the LICENSE file for details.